nishantkarve/mlops/ML Pipelines scripts/Readme.md

 This lab focuses on using an MLOps template to bootstrap your ML project and establish a CI/CD pattern from sample code.
 We show how to use the built-in build, train, and deploy project template as a base for a customer churn classification example.
 This base template enables CI/CD for training ML models, registering model artifacts to the model registry, and automating model deployment with manual approval and automated testing.

-<h3>MLOps Template for building, training and deploying modelsHeader anchor link</h3>
+<h3>MLOps Template for building, training and deploying models</h3>

 We start by taking a detailed look at what AWS services are launched when this build, train, and deploy MLOps template is launched.
 Later, we discuss how to modify the skeleton for a custom use case.